a-h-b/bigdata-metabarcoding/source/_build/html/_sources/diversity.rst.txt

 :math:`\beta`-diversity analysis
 ----------------------------------

-Lets proceed with the ``Beta diversity analyses`` and perform the Principle Coordinate Analysis (PCoA).
+Lets proceed with the ``Beta diversity analyses`` and perform the Principal Coordinate Analysis (PCoA).
 Start with the Bray-Curtis index of the species abundances and the (non-parametric) PERMANOVA statistical test.

 .. figure:: images/MA-beta-braycurtis.png
    :width: 600

-   Principle coordinate plot of the differences in mammalian gut community composition between diet groups.
+   Principal coordinate plot of the differences in mammalian gut community composition between diet groups.
    Bray-Curtis distances based on the species abundances.
 PERMANOVA: F = 5.11, n = 36, p < 0.001.